automatearmy/sync-to-cloud-deploy/cloudshell_tutorial.md

 <!-- #################### STEP 11 #################### -->
 <!-- #################### STEP 11 #################### -->

-## Create Terraform Configuration File
+## Create Terraform Configuration File and Secret

-Now, let's create the Terraform configuration file that will be used for deployment:
+Now, let's create the Terraform configuration file (`terraform.tfvars`) and also store these variables securely in Google Cloud Secret Manager.

+Run the following script:
 ```sh
 ./steps/04_create_terraform_tfvars.sh <walkthrough-project-id/>
 ```

-This script will create a `terraform.tfvars` file with your project settings:
+This script will:

-1. When prompted, enter the Google Workspace admin user email you identified in Step 5
+1. Prompt you for necessary configuration values, including the Google Workspace admin user email you identified in Step 5.
-2. This email will be configured for listing and managing labels across the organization
+2. Create a `terraform.tfvars` file locally in your Cloud Shell environment.
+3. Create (or update if it already exists) a secret named `sync-to-cloud-terraform-tfvars` in Secret Manager and store the `terraform.tfvars` content in it.

 <walkthrough-footnote>
-This is where you'll provide the email address of the admin user you identified earlier.
-This user will only have access to read and manage labels, not to access Google Drive files directly.
-The label access is essential for the Sync to Cloud application to list all labels, which will be available to select in the UI.
+The script automates the creation of both the local `terraform.tfvars` file needed for the immediate deployment and a secure copy in Secret Manager.
+This ensures your configuration is safely stored and versioned.
 </walkthrough-footnote>

 <!-- #################### STEP 12 #################### -->